MHMuard/PH-tube/README.md

 # PH-tube
-PH-Tube is a web application crafted using JavaScript, HTML, Tailwind CSS.
+PH-Tube is a web application crafted using JavaScript, HTML, and Tailwind CSS.
 Practices use of API.

 ## Website Live Link
 [PH-Tube](#) <!-- Add your live link here -->